Carlos-CC23/Project-2-Networks-Communications/README.md

 -
 -Warning, you'll need to create a virtual environment to run it and to install matplotlib since that's used to plot the signal for each encoding.
 -
+-NOT 100% SURE IF U NEED TO HAVE A PYTHON INTERPRETER INSTALLED, BUT IF U DO, INSTALL IT :/ -
 -Steps:
+-

-You open the Command prompt terminal (CMD) and type in ".venv\Scripts\Activate" .
+1) You open PowerShell and first type in --> py -3 -m venv .venv

-Then "pip install matplotlib".
+2) Then type in --> .venv\Scripts\Activate
+3) Next, in the same prompt, u type in --> pip install matplotlib
+4) Once it's installed :
     Next you type in "python strategies.py" into the same terminal and the program begin and follow the instructions.